signor-molevol/Dmel-Spoink/consensus-sequence/ric/ori2insertions.md

 - For `+` strand: `begin`, `end`, `left`
 - For `C` strand: `left`, `end`, `begin`

-For simplicity, we kept the order of the `+` strand for all the RM hits and we dealt with this difference in the next analysis calculating `fragment length` and `segment length` differently for the two strands.
+I switched the order of the `C` strand for all the RM hits and we dealt with this difference in the next analysis to keep it consistent.

 Command to remove multiple spaces from the RM output and make it readable in R: